Madison College Student Emergency Funding

 We are here to help.
-Assistance from federal and private sources is available to you if you meet eligibility requirements.
-For consideration, you must be a currently enrolled student at Madison College.
+Assistance is available if you are currently enrolled at Madison College.
 Funding may vary based on eligibility or availability.
 Please review the information to understand how to receive support.

 Madison College COVID Impact Grant

-Madison College students impacted by COVID-19 can receive emergency assistance through the Higher Education Emergency Relief Fund (HEERF) II from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA) or American Rescue Plan Act (ARPA).
+The COVID Impact grant is emergency funding assistance through the Higher Education Emergency Relief Fund (HEERF) II from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSSA) or American Rescue Plan Act (ARPA).
 You may use funding for any component of your cost of attendance (COA) or emergency related expense due to the novel coronavirus (COVID-19).

 Institutions who receive HEERF funds must prioritize students with exceptional need ensuring assistance for COA or emergency related expenses.
 To identify students with exceptional need, as required in Higher Education Emergency Relief Fund regulations, Student Financial Support Services considers Pell Grant eligibility, FAFSA completion and self-identification for awarding and disbursement processes.

 All students who have completed the Free Application for Federal Student Aid (FAFSA) will receive emergency funding automatically.
 FAFSA students do not have to apply.
 Students who did not complete a FAFSA application and need support, must submit an emergency funding request form.

 How much funding can I receive each term?

-The COVID Impact Grant is available once each term to support students until the beginning of Spring 2022 or until funding is depleted.
+Emergency funding is available each term to support students until the beginning of Spring 2022 or until funding is depleted.
 All Madison College students are eligible for assistance and priority is granted to students who have not received funding during the term.
 All requests are reviewed on a first-come, first-served basis each term.